Density estimates for the solutions of backward stochastic differential equations driven by Gaussian processes: Introduction

 Our paper is also dedicated to obtaining Gaussian bounds for the densities of the solution to BSDE \beqlb y_t=h(X_T)+\int_t^Tf(s,X_s,y_s,z_s)\d V(t)-\int_t^Tz_s\d^\diamond X_s, \eeqlb where $X$ is a centered Gaussian process with a strictly increasing continuous variance function $V(t)=\mathrm{Var}X_t$, the stochastic integral is the Wick-It\^{o} integral defined via the $S$-transformation and the Wick product.
 When $X$ is a Brownian motion, the above Wick-It\^{o} integral coincides with the classical It\^{o} integral.
 In \cite{Bender} Bender shows the existence and uniqueness results and then obtains a strict comparison theorem for BSDE \eqref{1.3} using the transfer theorem which can transfer the concerned problems to an auxiliary BSDE driven by a Brownian motion.
 In \cite{Bender} the author also compares this type of equations with other BSDEs driven by Gaussian non-semimartingales, especially BSDEs driven by fractional Brownian motion $B^H$ with $H\in(1/2,1)$.
 The final objective of the present paper is to deepen the investigation of BSDE \eqref{1.3}.
-We first study the Gaussian bounds for marginal laws of the solution $(y,z)$ to BSDE \eqref{1.3} via the transfer theorem.
-In addition to the Gaussian bounds, the representation theorem for this kind of BSDEs is also discussed.
+We study the Gaussian bounds for marginal laws of the solution $(y,z)$ to BSDE \eqref{1.3} via the transfer theorem.

 The rest of our paper is structured as follows.
-Section 2, the next section, presents some basic elements of stochastic calculus w.r.t. fractional Brownian motion which are needed in later sections.
+Section 2, the next section, presents some basic elements of stochastic calculus with respect to fractional Brownian motion which are needed in later sections.
 We investigate the non-Gaussian bounds for the densities of the nonlinear fractional BSDEs in Section 3.
 Section 4 is devoted to the derivation of the Gaussian bounds for the densities and the tail probabilities of linear fractional BSDEs.
-Finally in Section 5, we provide the Gaussian bounds for the densities and the representation theorem of BSDEs driven by Gaussian processes.
+Finally in Section 5, we provide the Gaussian bounds for the densities of BSDEs driven by Gaussian processes.